+Different electronic circuits operate at different voltages.
+For example, the Arduino Uno operates at 5 volts, while the Arduino Nano 33 IoT and BLE, and the MKR series, operate at 3.3 volts.
+In addition, many DC power supplies operate at voltages higher than the electronics which they power.
+Because there are different operating voltages, you often need a component to convert from one voltage level to another.
 Voltage regulators take a range of DC voltage and convert it to a constant voltage.
-For example, this regulator, a 7805 regulator, takes a range of 8 – 15 volts DC input and converts it to a constant 5-volt output.
+For example, this regulator shown in Figure 1, a 7805 regulator, takes a range of 8 – 15 volts DC input and converts it to a constant 5-volt output.

 The 7800 series regulators come in many different voltages.
 7805 is a 5-volt regulator.
 7809 is a 9-volt regulator.
 7812 is a 12-volt regulator.
 All the regulators of this family have the same pin connections.
 In the image above, the left leg is connected to the input voltage.
 The middle leg is connected to ground.
 The right leg is the output voltage.

-LEDs, or Light Emitting Diodes, are diodes that emit light when given the correct voltage.
+LEDs, or Light Emitting Diodes (see Figure 3), are diodes that emit light when given the correct voltage and current.
 Like all diodes, they are polarized, meaning that they only operate when oriented correctly in the circuit.
 The anode of the LED connects to voltage, and the cathode connects to ground.
 The anode in the LEDs in this photo is the longer leg on each LED.
 LEDs come in many different packages.
 The packages above have built-in lenses.

-Trimmer potentiometers are designed to be mounted on a circuit board, difficult to turn, so you can use them to adjust a circuit.
+Trimmer potentiometers like those shown in Figure 7 are designed to be mounted on a circuit board, and are difficult to turn, so you can use them to adjust a circuit.
+They’re very small.
 They’re handy to use as physical variables, to tune your project.

 Switches are one form of digital input.
 There are many kinds of switches.
 The two most useful categories are momentary switches, which remain closed only when you press them, and toggle switches, which stay in place after you switch them.